What you'll need to know...

 Objective: To study one internationally shared water resource and to discover the role of different stakeholders in attempting to find a resolution

-Starter: Click on the infographic above to enlarge and read the content carefully followed by this BBC Future article on 'hydopolitics'.
+Starter: Click on the infographic above to enlarge and study the content followed by reading this BBC Future article on 'hydopolitics'.
 You should be able to do a little synthesis on the work above linking in with work on population growth, population density and the SDG's.

 Task 2 - Our case study for internationally shared water resource will be the River Nile.
 Your bank of resources can be found below to build up your case study of the issues.
 Each resource shows an important consideration when trying to make sense of the issues surrounding the water conflict.
 Synthesis required!